knmnyn/cs3244-2210/_pages/about.md

 Translation:
 Data Structures and Algorithms, Probability and Statistics, Linear Algebra and Calculus.

 Questions about prerequisities and waivers are handled centrally by the department.
-Please contact [OOI Wei Tsang)](mailto:ooiwt@comp.nus.edu.sg) to describe your case and seek any waivers regarding prerequisities.
+Please contact [Seth GILBERT)](mailto:seth@comp.nus.edu.sg) to describe your case and seek any waivers regarding prerequisities.

 ## Instructors